 Your dining account works like a debit account.
 At the beginning of each quarter, money that you pay as part of your quarterly installment will be deposited into your dining account on your Husky Card.
-The amount deposited depends on which Dining Level you select on your application.
+The amount deposited depends on which dining account level you select on your application.
 Each time you make a purchase at a HFS restaurant, café, espresso bar, express market or residence hall vending machine, the amount of the purchase will be deducted from your dining account.

 What is the difference between the dining account and the Husky Card account?

-Funds on your dining account are specifically allocated for use within HFS food-service facilities based on the Dining Level you select.
+Funds on your dining account are specifically allocated for use within HFS food-service facilities based on the dining account level you select.
 These funds are nontransferable and nonrefundable.